hatchet/hatchet/docs/getting_started.rst

   ``gprof`` or ``callgrind`` output.
 * String literal: Hatchet can read as input a list of dictionaries that represents a graph.
-* List: Hatchet can also read a list of lists that reprsents a graph.
+* List: Hatchet can also read a list of lists that represents a graph.

 For more details on the different input file formats, refer to the :doc:`User Guide <user_guide>`.